ThePythonGuy3/CustomJsonLib/README.md

   Now the library is part of your project.
 This does NOT mean it will be shipped with your Jar files, and it makes the files no larger, it just allows for compilation and usage of the library methods.

-  The content table for JSON tags is created and ready to be used from your Mod's `init()` method onward.
+  The content table for JSON tags is created and ready to be used from your mod's `init()` method onward.
 If you plan on checking all content for custom JSON tags, it is recommended to do so after the client loads, like so:
   ```java
   @Override
   public void init()